 Disclaimer and explanation for standard hospital charge

-This hospital's standard charges for patient services are provided in a Charge Description Master (CDM), which is a comprehensive list of charges for each inpatient and outpatient service or item provided by the hospital. *It is not a helpful tool for patients to comparison shop between hospitals or to estimate what healthcare services are going to cost them out of their own pocket.
+This hospital's standard charges for patient services are provided in a Charge Description Master (CDM), which is a comprehensive list of charges for each inpatient and outpatient service or item provided by the hospital.
+Please refer to the Liberty Hospital Price Estimator, linked below, for pricing estimates.

 The CDM is similar in concept to the manufacturer's suggested retail price (MSRP) on a vehicle.
 It is the starting price of each service performed and goods consumed associated with the individual patient's treatment.
 The CDM rates are updated from time to time.
-The most current charges should be available below.
+The charges are available below, and subject to change.

 If you are comparing Liberty Hospital's CDM to other hospitals, it is important to note that descriptions and charges contained in this file may vary from hospital to hospital.
 Among the reasons for this variance are that different hospitals may include different goods, supplies or procedures under a similarly named description.
 Also, most treatments or services provided by ancillary department staff, such as respiratory therapy, laboratory, rehabilitation, pharmacy, etc., are separate distinct services that are billed separately.

 Hospital charges are the amounts set before any discounts.
 The charge is for care without complications.
 Actual charges may be different for specific patients due to the medical condition, length of time spent in surgery or recovery, necessary specific equipment, supplies or medication, complications requiring unanticipated procedures, or other treatment ordered by the physician.
 Therefore, actual charges for a specific patient will differ from the listed standard charges.

 Charges for any physician services are not included in the CDM.
 Physicians who provide service during a hospital stay bill separately from the hospital for their services.